nv-tlabs/wosx/demo_apps/thermal_conduction/README.md

 `problem.cameraView`, `problem.cameraWidth`, `problem.cameraHeight`, walk
 settings under `solver`, and image/colormap settings under `output`.

-Rendering a view is more expensive than the lightweight setup visualization.
-As a reference, views 0-2 take roughly 2-3 minutes per view on a Blackwell RTX PRO 6000-class GPU with the current settings.
+**NOTE**: Computing temperatures for a given view is computationally expensive compared to the lightweight setup visualization.
+For context, rendering views 0–2 takes approximately 2–3 minutes per view on a Blackwell RTX PRO 6000-class GPU using default settings; other views will require additional time.
+This demo currently struggles with extremely long walk lengths, which remains an open research challenge.

 ## Demo Modes